kitschpatrol/yanki/readme.md

 ## The future

+Areas of improvement before a 1.0.0 release:

+- [ ] Refine handling of duplicate note ID edge cases.

-Possible features on the horizon include:
+Possible features on the horizon:

-1. Including some built-in CSS stylesheet options might be nice, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.
+- [ ] Including some built-in CSS stylesheet options might be nice, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.

+- [ ] Support for Mermaid diagrams.

-2. Either embedding media assets or implementing integration with Anki's media library could be helpful for offline study.
+- [ ] Either embedding media assets or implementing integration with Anki's media library could be helpful for offline review.
 (Though externally hosted image links seem generally fine for now.)

-3. It would be nice to find a way to talk to the Anki database that doesn't require the Anki app to be running, but my research hasn't yet turned up anything as robust and reliable as Anki-Connect for this purpose.
+- [ ] It would be nice to find a way to talk to the Anki database that doesn't require the Anki app to be running, but my research hasn't yet turned up anything as robust and reliable as Anki-Connect for this purpose.

 ## Maintainers